M23604/el-notes/README.md

         ├── AI
-        │   ├── 1 in 2 companies in Singapore has sped up AI roll-out in the wake of Covid-19 - The Straits Times │   ├── AI can make better clinical decisions than humans - ScienceDaily │   ├── AI sans ethics can endanger everyone - The Straits Times │   ├── Controversy over AI chatbot in South Korea raises questions about ethics - The Straits Times │   ├── Moving AI ethics beyond guidelines - The Straits Times │   └── Singapore, the AI capital of the world - The Straits Times ├── Big Tech
+        │   ├── 1 in 2 companies in Singapore has sped up AI roll-out in the wake of Covid-19 - The Straits Times │   ├── AI can make better clinical decisions than humans - ScienceDaily │   ├── AI can read your emotions.
+Should it - The Guardian │   ├── AI sans ethics can endanger everyone - The Straits Times │   ├── Amazon's Echo May Be Able to Read Your Emotions - The Atlantic │   ├── Confidence to face an AI-dominated future requires preparing Singaporeans for jobs not yet created - CNA │   ├── Controversy over AI chatbot in South Korea raises questions about ethics - The Straits Times │   ├── Moving AI ethics beyond guidelines - The Straits Times │   ├── Singapore, the AI capital of the world - The Straits Times │   └── To what extent is artificial intelligence replacing the role of humans.m ├── Big Tech
         │   ├── A Global Tipping Point for Reining In Tech Has Arrived - The New York Times │   ├── Bill restricting police use of TraceTogether data introduced in Parliament, with tougher penalties for misuse - CNA
-        │   ├── Facebook Ban On Donald Trump Will Hold, Social Network's Oversight Board Rules - NPR │   ├── Facebook emphasises safety commitment in the wake of Trump social media ban - The Straits Times │   ├── Govt made mistake by not being upfront about TraceTogether data use; people accept explanation - PM Lee - The Straits Times
+        │   ├── Facebook Ban On Donald Trump Will Hold, Social Network's Oversight Board Rules - NPR                                                            │   ├── Facebook emphasises safety commitment in the wake of Trump social media ban - The Straits Times                                           1 # EL Notes
-        │   ├── How Tech Won the Pandemic and Now May Never Lose - The New York Times │   ├── In Silicon Valley, Criminal Prosecutors See No Evil - The New York Times │   ├── Millions Flock to Telegram and Signal as Fears Grow Over Big Tech - The New York Times │   ├── The silencing of Trump has highlighted the authoritarian power of tech giants - The Guardian │   ├── The Spying That Changed Big Tech - The New York Times │   ├── Twitter and Facebook Barred Trump.
-China Is on His Side. - The New York Times │   └── Twitter's Ban on Trump Shows Where Power Now Lies - The New York Times ├── High score, low pay - why the gig economy loves gamification - The Guardian ├── Study highlights pitfalls associated with 'cybervetting' job candidates - ScienceDaily ├── Theranos
-        │   ├── Elizabeth Holmes - Has the Theranos scandal changed Silicon Valley - BBC News │   ├── The Elizabeth Holmes Trial Is a Wake-Up Call for Sexism in Tech - The New York Times │   ├── Theranos scandal - Who is Elizabeth Holmes and why is she on trial - BBC News │   └── Theranos’s Fraud Tested the Limits of the Disruption Tale - The New York Times └── Youth
-            ├── Less passive screen time, more structure better for kids' mental health during pandemic - ScienceDaily └── Young teens should only use recreational internet and video games one hour daily - ScienceDaily
+        │   ├── Govt made mistake by not being upfront about TraceTogether data use; people accept explanation - PM Lee - The Straits Times                     │   ├── How Tech Won the Pandemic and Now May Never Lose - The New York Times                                                                           │   ├── In Silicon Valley, Criminal Prosecutors See No Evil - The New York Times                                                                        │   ├── Millions Flock to Telegram and Signal as Fears Grow Over Big Tech - The New York Times                                                          │   ├── The silencing of Trump has highlighted the authoritarian power of tech giants - The Guardian                                                    │   ├── The Spying That Changed Big Tech - The New York Times               │   ├── Twitter and Facebook Barred Trump.
+China Is on His Side. - The New York Times                                                                   │   └── Twitter's Ban on Trump Shows Where Power Now Lies - The New York Times                                                                          ├── High score, low pay - why the gig economy loves gamification - The Guardian                                                                         ├── Study highlights pitfalls associated with 'cybervetting' job candidates - ScienceDaily                                                              ├── Theranos                                                                │   ├── Elizabeth Holmes - Has the Theranos scandal changed Silicon Valley - BBC News                                                                   │   ├── The Elizabeth Holmes Trial Is a Wake-Up Call for Sexism in Tech - The New York Times                                                            │   ├── Theranos scandal - Who is Elizabeth Holmes and why is she on trial - BBC News                                                                   │   └── Theranos’s Fraud Tested the Limits of the Disruption Tale - The New York Times                                                                  └── Youth                                                                       ├── Less passive screen time, more structure better for kids' mental health during pandemic - ScienceDaily                                              └── Young teens should only use recreational internet and video games one hour daily - ScienceDaily
 ```